vishu1994/zomato-bot/data/nlu.md

 - find some food places near to me
 - get me some restaurants near to me
 - i am looking for some food points
+- i am looking for restaurants
+- get me some flight details
+- please get me some food points near by
+- i  am looking for some restaurants
+- get me some food points near by
+- get me some restaurants near by....
+- i am hungry please get me some restaurants near by
+- looking for some food points near by
+- hmm i am looking for some restaurants near by

 ## intent:telling_cuisine
 - i would prefer to eat [mexican](cuisine)